Berkeley-CS61B/skeleton-sp16/hw3/spec/hw3.md

     java -Xmx2048m hw3.hash.TestSimpleOomage

 This tells Java it may use up to 2,048 megabytes of memory.
 If you don't have this much, try using 1024m instead.
 It is possible your computer does not have enough memory to complete the perfect hash code test.
 In this case, don't worry, our grader machine is similarly constrained and thus we won't be testing your test!

+#### I'm failing the HashTableVisualizer test!

+For your code to pass the autograder test, you must map negative hashCodes as described in [this slide](https://docs.google.com/presentation/d/1H7253NmqEyb4rvwEQ6FQL_10tXNmAf6qBh8YTqNIvM4/edit#slide=id.g11e6c89e47_1_423).
+That is, -1 should map to bucket M-1, not bucket 1.
+To do this, use `(hashCode & 0x7FFFFFF) % M` instead of `Math.abs(hashCode) % M`. `& 0x7FFFFFF` throws away the top bit of a number.
+We'll discuss this briefly in a later lecture in 61B.

+#### Why can't I just use Math.abs?

+The only real reason is what happens when you do Math.abs(-2147483648).
+Try it out.